CyVerse-learning-materials/neon_data_science/step1.rst

 ..
 Note::

-	To access Clipboard in Apache Guacamole Web Shell:
+	To access the Clipboard in an Apache Guacamole Web Shell:

 	- Open Clipboard and virtual keyboard
 	  - On a standard keyboard: `ctrl` + `alt` + `shift` key